The 7 Best Mountain Bike Shoes of 2025: Staff Picks

 Find our quick recommendations here or read on for the full reviews:

-Best All-Around Clipless Mountain Bike Shoe
+Best Clipless Mountain Bike Shoes

 The Pearl Izumi X-Alp Summit earned “best in test” for its outstanding versatility.
 It was a rise-above favorite for its stiff sole, reliable traction and toe-sparing fit.
 While technical singletrack is where this shoe shines brightest, it crosses over easily to paved bike paths, gravel roads and enduro-style downhill runs.
 That’s because it satisfies so many criteria that cyclists prioritize, including weight.
 It’s light but not racer-ultralight, due in part to the lugged Vibram outsole and a reinforced toe box that guards against blows from trail obstacles.
 The shoe’s stiffness, too, has that “just right” feel to make Goldilocks proud—neither too much nor too little.
-“In hike-a-bike conditions, the flex gave just enough so that my heel didn't pull or come out of the shoe,” observes one Colorado-based tester, who enjoyed efficient power transfer while pedaling.
+“In hike-a-bike conditions, the flex gave just enough so that my heel didn't pull or come out of the shoe,” observes one Colorado-based rider, who enjoyed efficient power transfer while pedaling.

 The fit of the X-Alp Summit suits narrow- to medium-width feet without crushing riders’ toes.
 “There is a comfortable amount of room in the toe box.
 Not having enough room in the toe box is an issue I’ve had with other shoes,” one tester says.
 The Boa® lacing system also earned props for its speed and convenience.
 One tester wished that the system also loosened tension by degree (the dial tightens gradually but loosens fully).
 Even so, the same tester still ranked the Boa® system superior to laces and Velcro.

 Perforated synthetic leather uppers dry quickly after stream crossings.
 Though the tongue can retain moisture, one tester noted, it redeemed itself by staying in place on rides, even as tongues in other shoes tend to wander to the side over time.
 Finally, the traction of the X-Alp Summit is tops: “I really appreciate the Vibram rubber sole as opposed to the more plasticky, slippery, loud, generic sole on my old shoes,” says one cyclist, adding that "the shoe gives nice grip when walking a steep section, crossing a river or hitting the brewery post-ride.”
-Buy here (women’s and men’s).
+Buy the women's and men’s).

 Bottom Line: This versatile crowd-pleaser checks multiple boxes for comfort, traction, stiffness, ventilation and protection.